WebView plugin SDK basics¶

 Installation¶

-The WebView plugin SDK is available as an npm package.
-To install the SDK, navigate to your project directory in a terminal window and then run this command:
+Install the WebView plugin SDK, external API and other critical packages via NPM.
+Navigate to your project directory in a terminal window, then run this command:

 Client-host synchronisation¶